College football's 50 best players in 2018

 Key stat: More career snaps than anyone in Clemson history

 There has been no steadier force on the Clemson offensive line the last four seasons than Hyatt, who won the ACC's Jacobs Blocking Trophy for the second straight year as the league's most outstanding blocker.
-Hyatt has played in more snaps from scrimmage than any player in school history and made the All-ACC first-team for the third straight season.
+Hyatt has played in more snaps from scrimmage than any player in school history and made the All-ACC first team for the third straight season.

 48. PARRIS CAMPBELL